< Anterolateral abdominal

 The extension of the internal oblique muscle is the cremaster (muscle) (Fig. 6-9).
 It is not difficult to observe the continuity of the two muscle bellies during the dissection of a male cadaver.
 (There is no connection of the transversus abdominis with the cremaster.)

 The internal spermatic fascia starts from the deep inguinal ring (Fig. 6-8).
-At the deep inguinal ring, only the internal spermatic fascia covers the spermatic cord.
-At the superficial inguinal ring, the internal spermatic fascia, cremaster, and external spermatic fascia all cover the spermatic cord.
+Around the deep inguinal ring, only the internal spermatic fascia covers the spermatic cord.
+Around the superficial inguinal ring, the internal spermatic fascia, cremaster, and external spermatic fascia all cover the spermatic cord.
 In males, the deep inguinal ring is smaller than the superficial one (Fig. 6-9).

 To understand the male inguinal canal between the superficial and deep inguinal rings, two figures (Figs. 6-8,9) should be carefully compared with each other.

-The main content of the spermatic cord is undoubtedly the ductus deferens; additional important contents are the testicular artery (Fig. 6-48), testicular vein (Fig. 6-53), and the genital branch of genitofemoral nerve to innervate cremaster (Fig. 6-55), etc. In addition to the spermatic cord, the ilioinguinal nerve (sensory nerve) (Fig. 6-55) passes both the male and female inguinal canal.
+The main content of the spermatic cord is undoubtedly the ductus deferens; supplementary contents are the testicular artery (Fig. 6-45), testicular vein (Fig. 6-46), and the genital branch of genitofemoral nerve to innervate the cremaster (Fig. 6-55), etc. In addition to the spermatic cord, the ilioinguinal nerve (sensory nerve) passes (Fig. 6-55).
+Through the female inguinal canal, the round ligament of uterus (Fig. 6-13) and the ilioinguinal nerve pass.

 Fig. 6-12.
 Testis, epididymis.

 In the testis, the seminiferous tubules produce sperms.
-The tubule of 0.2 mm diameter can be grossly identified, like the pulmonary alveolus.
+The tubule of 0.2 mm diameter can be identified with bare eyes, like the pulmonary alveolus.
 Sperms advance toward the epididymis through the rete testis and efferent ductules.
-Just as milk stored in the lactiferous sinus is secreted (Fig. 2-6), sperms stored in the epididymis are ejaculated.
+Sperms stored in the epididymis are ejaculated just as milk stored in the lactiferous sinus is secreted (Fig. 2-6).

 The long journey of the sperms (ejaculation) is made possible by the peristalsis of the smooth muscle of the ductus deferens (Figs. 7-24,26), not by the movement of the sperm tail.
-The word “deferens” means “carrying away” in Latin.
+The Latin word “deferens” means “carrying away.”

 Fig. 6-13.
 Not shortening of female gubernaculum.